AntoineDargier/Scraping-Project/README.md

-# Scrapping-Project
+# Scraping-Project
-Scrapping and alerts, Personal Project, Summer 2022
+Scraping and alerts, Personal Project, Summer 2022

 ### Goal
-Scrapping of the school rooms reservation site, and alert me when a new room is available
+Scraping of the school rooms reservation site, and alert me when a new room is available

 ### Language
 ```Python```